 York Wedding Photography

-Although I’m familiar with York I had only ever been there on the train so I made sure I arrived early, in case I had bother finding a parking spot, the registry office, or the traffic was against me.
-It turned out that the snag was that my SatNav thought the car park was down a small alley way which I struggled to get out of (I have since upgraded my SatNav to a new model which doesn’t think cars can drive down stairs either!).
+Although I’m familiar with York I had only ever been there on the train.
+I made sure I arrived early, in case I had bother finding a parking spot, the registry office, or the traffic was against me.
+All well and good, right?
+Very sensible.
+However, it turned out the snag was that my SatNav thought the car park was down a small alley.
+A very narrow alley wide enough for one car that had no space to turn and was impossible for me to reverse up.
+I struggled to get out of it but I have since upgraded my SatNav to a new model which doesn’t think cars can drive down stairs.
 Vehicular woes behind me I took a short walk to orient myself before Kirsty and her bridesmaids arrived at York Registry Office.

-At Brigantes there was a light afternoon tea, followed by a full reception upstairs where they cut the cake (complete with cute Lego topper), had some emotional speeches, and danced their first dance to Nick Cave’s ‘Into My Arms’.
+At Brigantes there was a light afternoon tea, followed by a full reception upstairs.
+The rooms were beautiful and cosy; there they cut the cake, complete with cute Lego topper.
+They had some funny, entertaining, and emotional speeches, and danced their first dance to Nick Cave’s ‘Into My Arms’.

 It was a wonderful day and here’s to a long and happy marriage Xx